City of Santa Clara

 - Watering decorative grass on public street medians

-- Installation of a single-pass cooling system
+- Installing a single-pass cooling system

 - Construction of a non-recirculating conveyor car wash